 I have very mixed feelings on the stay-at-home-mom thing.
 On one hand I’m very glad that I chose to do it, but on the other hand I never felt so miserable in my life for such an extended period of time.
 Like seriously, “Dear God what have I done” kind of misery.
 With a husband that travels often and no family close by, I may have underestimated the stress that compounds when you basically never leave work.

-But here’s the thing – I know that if I hadn’t done it, I would always wonder if I had missed out on something, and wish that I had done it.
+But here’s the thing – I know that if I hadn’t tried to be a stay-at-home-mom, I would always wonder if I had missed out on something, and wish that I had done it.

 I love my son dearly, but he can be a challenge both mentally and physically.
 But I know he will be my only one, so I wanted to make sure I missed nothing.
 So no matter what, I kept pushing through the feelings of isolation and depression and sticking with my SAHM plan.
 But a little voice inside me suggests I might have been a happier mom if I had given in and just sent him to daycare.

 I can securely say I didn’t miss any milestones.
 Rolling over, crawling, walking, talking and riding a bike.
 I was there for them all.
 But I was also there for every tantrum, screaming, crying, awful fit.
 It wears at you, and when subjected to it day after day without relief, it starts to suck the joy out of life.
 For a while there was a time when I dreaded waking up, because I knew it was going to be another 12 hours or more until I’d get a moment of peace.

 Stay-at-Home-Moms get to have all the fun?
 Right?